hugomods/seo/README.md

 ## Usage

-> Skip this section if your theme support [HugoPress](https://github.com/razonyang/hugopress), all partials will be included automatically.
+> Skip this section if your theme supports [HugoPress](https://github.com/razonyang/hugopress), all partials will be included automatically.

 Just include the partials you want.